villasmilr/villasmilr/README.md

 - 👋 Hi, I’m @villasmilr
-- 👀 I’m interested in Single Cell Bioinformatics, and Data Science
+- 👀 I’m interested in Single Cell Bioinformatics, Statistics and Data Science
 - 🌱 I’m currently learning Statisitical Analysis of Biological Data
 - 💞️ I’m looking to collaborate on Flow Cytometry Analysis
 - 📫 How to reach me 301-346-2716